 My PC is still giving a RAM error on boot, how do I fix this?

-Depending on your system configuration, you may have either a faulty module, faulty kit, or an issue with another component such as the motherboard or CPU.
-To confirm this, we’ll want to test and isolate the issue.
+Depending on your system configuration, you may have either a faulted module, faulted kit, or there could be another component such as your motherboard or CPU at fault.
+To confirm this, you'll want to test and isolate the issue.

-- If the PC fails to boot with both match pairs in the same slots, this could indicate an issue with the RAM or Motherboard/CPU.
+- If the PC is able to boot with either module by itself, but not with a second present then this could indicate an issue with the motherboard or CPU.

-- If the PC fails to boot with one slot/pair of slots but not the other, this could indicate an issue with the Motherboard/CPU.
+- If the PC is able to boot with a match pair in one set of slots, but the not using the other slots then this could indicate an issue with the motherboard or CPU.

-If your PC is able to boot, but you are still having RAM related issues such as applications crashing, random restarts, or stop codes, please check out our guide for RAM software testing here:
+If your PC is able to boot but you are still seeing RAM related issues such as applications and games crashing, random restarts, or stop codes then it is recommended to check out our guide for RAM software testing at the link below:

 NZXT Support - Checking RAM for Hardware Errors